 There are multiple courses dedicated to HR in general.
 At Devskiller, we’ve created a special certification course for tech recruiters which is completely free of charge.
 The course covers the fundamentals of hiring technical professionals with a strong focus on techniques, tools, and strategies which can help you become a better tech recruiter.

 Oh, and one more thing: when you get certified and share your certification badge, it shows up in the LinkedIn feed, which serves as social proof of your skills.

 There are a number of courses you can take, and don’t think you should limit yourself to Human Resources ones (although they should be your priority).
 Recruiters have valid tasks which require a number of skills, so once you complete your recruitment training, you can also complete other courses which can improve your presentation skills, negotiation tactics, or even online marketing (since modern recruitment has a lot of common with marketing).

 How to become a recruiter in tech – key takeaways

 Remember that since you work in such a competitive space, you need to be on top of your game.
 Developers are not an easy group to recruit, so keep learning and as you progress, do whatever you can to understand the industry and the professional group you’re trying to recruit.
 Follow influencers, read reports from industry leaders, and stay curious as you grow professionally.
 Throughout your career, keep asking yourself the questions that got you started in the first place, such as “How to become a recruiter?” and “How to get better at recruitment?”.

 Make sure you have a great understanding of the recruitment process in your organization.
-Even though it’s probably far from perfect, designing a structure which can be replicated and reevaluated once you start making changes is, without doubt, a step in the right direction.
+Even though it’s probably far from perfect, designing a structure that can be replicated and reevaluated once you start making changes is, without doubt, a step in the right direction.